 Credit Points 10

 Coordinator Ireni Farag Opens in new window

-Description This unit introduces postgraduate students from allied professions to the major theoretical frameworks and foundational practices of counselling.
+Description This subject introduces postgraduate students from allied professions to the major theoretical frameworks and foundational practices of counselling.
 An in-depth exploration of the embodied and situated experience of the trainee practitioner will be central to learning how to attend to and support others.
 Students will engage in an ongoing critical consideration of how discourses and practices of selfhood, social justice, power, colonisation, intersectionality, diversity and place shape the subjects of therapy and influence the therapeutic relationship.
 These intersubjective and scholarly enquiries will inform a scaffolded, intensive practice of microskills.
 (Legacy code 102806)

 School Social Sciences

 Incompatible Subjects WELF 7009 - Foundations of Psychotherapy and Counselling 1 WELF 7004 - Counselling 1

 Students must be enrolled in program 4595 - Master of Art Therapy or students must be enrolled in another postgraduate program in Social Sciences, such as Social and Community work, Health, Arts in Health Education or Bachelor of Research Studies.